 Basic Oatmeal Ingredients

 To make oatmeal for breakfast, you don’t need a lot.
 You really can go without fancy toppings.
 In my opinion, the simpler the better.
-So, to make this basic oatmeal recipe you’ll need:
+Here’s what you’ll need for this recipe:

 - Oats.
 The perfect type of oats for this recipe is either quick or traditional old-fashioned oats.
 I usually use quick oats, or fine oats.
 Fine oats will yield creamier, thicker oatmeal, but for creaminess plus more chewiness – go for the old-fashioned.

 - Milk.
 We usually make oatmeal for the kids, so we use regular milk.
 However, this recipe should work with plant-based milk too.

 - Cinnamon.
 And this is optional, but I always love a hint of cinnamon in the recipe.
 If you like vanilla, you might want to try that one as well.